vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 * Auctioneer - Can open and close auctions from the Coordinator
 * Minter - Can mint lvUSD

-The [Access Control docs](https://docs.archimedesfi.com/technical-documentation/access-control-and-timelocks) describe the privileged roles given to each contract along with the team's standards for operation of the protocol.
-This is certainly the early stage of the project, and the team appears to be making frequent updates to access controls as they become confident the system will perform with more restrictive controls.
+The [Access Control docs](https://docs.archimedesfi.com/technical-documentation/access-control-and-timelocks) describe the privileged roles that control each contract, along with the team's standards for operation of the protocol.
+The team appears to be making frequent updates to access controls, as contracts have been live on mainnet for some time and the team becomes confident in implementing more restrictive controls.

-This disconnect has resulted in many false statments made in the docs.
-They claim all admin actions (including upgrade of the contracts) are protected behind a 72 hour timelock, but there is currently no timelock on this action or almost any other change to the protocol (with the exception that a timelock contract was [recently granted the admin role](https://etherscan.io/tx/0xe5be2e9c3c5cb4b844b054f092a77ad47e6868055f95a1bf9cdd6686e1d7dfd9#eventlog) of the lvUSD token).
-Furthermore, the docs claim the Guardian role, Admin role and Governor role must always be a multisig.
+This disconnect between statements made in the docs and the actual access controls of deployed contracts may cause confusion.
+The docs claim that all admin actions (including upgrade of the contracts) are protected behind a 72-hour timelock.
+However, there is currently no timelock on this action or almost any other change to the protocol (with the exception that a timelock contract was [recently granted the admin role](https://etherscan.io/tx/0xe5be2e9c3c5cb4b844b054f092a77ad47e6868055f95a1bf9cdd6686e1d7dfd9#eventlog) of the lvUSD token).
+Furthermore, the docs claim the Guardian role, Admin role and Governor role must always be a multi-sig.
 In reality, the Governor is an EOA, the Zapper contract Admin is an EOA, and the Guardian is an EOA.

 <img width="704" alt="Screen Shot 2023-03-30 at 1 02 28 PM" src="https://user-images.githubusercontent.com/51072084/228952994-21b3cc4e-2003-42d1-bd30-b808c0720f1d.png">

 Source: [Archimedes Access Control Docs](https://docs.archimedesfi.com/technical-documentation/access-control-and-timelocks)

 While the team's intention may be to incrementally move toward the security measures outlined in their docs, their description of the protocol mechanics as they currently stand is rife with false and misleading statements.
 Users should take care to verify access controls within the system before participating as an LP or LT.
-[This Google spreadsheet](https://docs.google.com/spreadsheets/d/1GMlIJwBW6ns9eWuBmWTqZEt2NrjWzL9guzCz_8oM3uI/edit?usp=sharing) lays out the core Archimedes contracts, and access control within of the current implementations as of this report's publishing.
+[This Google spreadsheet](https://docs.google.com/spreadsheets/d/1GMlIJwBW6ns9eWuBmWTqZEt2NrjWzL9guzCz_8oM3uI/edit?usp=sharing) lays out the core Archimedes contracts and access control within the current implementations, as of this report's publishing.

+#### Notable Access Control Findings

 Importantly, the Admin role across most of the Archimedes system is this [2-of-3 multisig](https://app.safe.global/home?safe=eth:0x84869Ccd623BF5Fb1d18E61A21B20d50cC786744) composed of team members.
 It is responsible for minting lvUSD, and has the power to upgrade almost all contracts in the system without a timelock (with exception of the lvUSD contract).
 This is therefore a critical component of the system access control, and users should take into consideration the security of the multisig parameters and their trust in the Archimedes team before participating as an LP or LT.

-The [Timelock contract](https://etherscan.io/address/0x01D3Aa4C9a61f5fB4b3EF5aD90C0e02ccF861842) recently granted the Admin role of the lvUSD token now requires the multisig to delay before changing Admin, changing Minter (also the multisig), or changing the mint destination.
-Note that there is no timelock currently for minting lvUSD to the current authorized destination (Coordinator contract).
+The [Timelock contract](https://etherscan.io/address/0x01D3Aa4C9a61f5fB4b3EF5aD90C0e02ccF861842) recently granted the Admin role of the lvUSD token now requires the multi-sig to delay before changing Admin, changing Minter (also the multi-sig), or changing the mint destination.
+Note that there is no timelock currently for minting lvUSD to the current mint destination (Coordinator contract).
 The Timelock currently has a minDelay of [1.2 hours](https://etherscan.io/address/0x01D3Aa4C9a61f5fB4b3EF5aD90C0e02ccF861842#readContract#F6), so users should monitor this value that it should be increased to 72 hours as specified in the Archimedes docs.

+The [Zapper](https://etherscan.io/address/0x624f570c24d61ba5bf8fbff17aa39bfc0a7b05d8#readProxyContract) contract currently has an [EOA](https://etherscan.io/address/0x68AFb79D25C9740e036b264A92d26eF95B4B9Ae7) with the Admin role, meaning someone with access to a that account can upgrade the Zapper contract without any timelock.
+This contract is where LTs deposit collateral into the system, so an EOA in this role puts new depositers at risk.
+Since Archimedes operates in leverage rounds, a malicious actor with access to the Admin private key could target these events.
+We recommend to change Admin to the team multi-sig for consistency within the system and to improve security assurances to new users.

 ## Origin Dollar OUSD Overview